You are here

 - ICD-10-AM codes M75.1, M75.2, M75.3, M75.4 or M75.5

 This is a condition of the muscles surrounding the outside of the shoulder joint.
 The rotator cuff comprises the muscles that bridge the shoulder joint and act upon it, being classically the supraspinatus, infraspinatus, teres minor and subscapularis.
 The RMA SOP also includes the long head of the biceps brachii.
 The disease process is inflammatory and degenerative and needs to be symptomatic.
 The pain is classically provoked when the shoulder is abducted or anterior flexed through the ranges of movement of the shoulder which activate the rotator cuff muscles, being 60 to 120 degrees.
 Hence the name ‘painful arc syndrome’.

-This diagnosis is made clinically and confirmed by imaging (Ultrasound; MRI scan; CT scan) or arthroscopy.
+This diagnosis is made clinically and is generally confirmed by imaging (Ultrasound; MRI scan; CT scan) or arthroscopy.

 The relevant medical specialist is an orthopaedic surgeon.

 - Subacromial impingement syndrome

 - Subdeltoid or subacromial bursitis of the shoulder

 - Supraspinatus syndrome

 - Tendonitis of the long head of the biceps

 - Adhesive capsulitis of the shoulder*